nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `deleteRoutine ROUTINE_INDEX`

 * Deletes the routine at the specified `ROUTINE_INDEX`.
-* The index refers to the index number shown in the displayed Routine list in the `Exercise panel`.
+* The index refers to the index number shown in the displayed exercise routine list in the `Exercise panel`.
 * The index **must be a positive integer** 1, 2, 3, …​
 * The index must not contain signs +1, +2, +3, …​
 * The index must not be larger than `Integer.MAX_VALUE` i.e. 2147483647